the-events-calendar/gigpress/trunk/readme.txt

 * GigPress is intuitive and easy-to-use.
 Add artists, venues, tours, and related posts on-the-fly, all saved in your database for re-use, all seamlessly within the WordPress admin.
 * Manage multiple artists within GigPress, and display them either as a combined listing, or grouped by artist.
 Add an artist parameter to the shortcode and list only shows from a particular artist.
 * GigPress features RSS and iCalendar feeds for your upcoming shows and for individual artists and tours, plus Google Calendar and iCal download links for each individual show.
-Also: hCalendar markup!
+It can also output Schema.org/Event structured data for search engines.
 * Advanced users can fully-customize the HTML and CSS used by GigPress to display your shows without altering any plugin files, making all changes upgrade-safe.
 * Link up a related post for each show and your show's full details will appear within your post.
 Automatically create new related posts with customizable titles when entering new shows.
 * No lock-in here.
 Import your shows from a CSV file, without fear of duplicate data.
 Export your shows database to CSV - filtered by artist, tour, and date.

 == Changelog ==

+= 2.3.1 =

+* Added support for outputting schema.org/Event structured data under PHP < 5.4

 = 2.3 =